philgyford/pepysdiary/README.md

 5. Copy the two .js files into `pepysdiary/common/static/js/libs/`, replacing the existing files.

+## Wikipedia content

+To fetch content for all Encyclopedia Topics which have matching Wikipedia pages, run:

+	$ ./manage.py fetch_wikipedia --all --verbosity=2

+It might take some time.
+See `encyclopedia/management/commands/fetch_wikipedia.py` for more options.

 ## Other notes

 Lots of site-wide stuff is in the `pepysdiary/common/` app.
 Including the CSS, JS and images in `pepysdiary/common/static/`.